microsoft/AL-Go/Actions/ReadSecrets/README.md

 # Read secrets
-Read secrets from GitHub secrets or Azure Keyvault for AL-Go workflows The secrets read and added to the output are the secrets specified in the getSecrets parameter Additionally, the secrets specified by the authToken secret in AppDependencyProbingPaths are read if getAppDependencyProbingPathsSecrets is 'Y'
+Read secrets from GitHub secrets or Azure Keyvault for AL-Go workflows The secrets read and added to the output are the secrets specified in the getSecrets parameter Additionally, the secrets specified by the authToken secret in AppDependencyProbingPaths are read if appDependencyProbingPathsSecrets is specified in getSecrets

 ## INPUT